BigChemistry-RobotLab/SurfPro2/MAINTENANCE.md

 - addition of a new literature source,
 - extraction of additional data from a literature source.

-**Patches** are for corrections and small updates to data or processing scripts.
+**Patches** are assigned for corrections and minor updates to data or processing scripts.
 Examples of patches include:

 - fixing errors in source data,